particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 You can search popular public libraries from the [library search tool](/cards/libraries/search/).

-### Github (single project)
+### GitHub (single project)

-In some cases, instead of committing the project.properties file to your Github repository, you may prefer to commit the `lib` directory instead.
+In some cases, instead of committing the project.properties file to your GitHub repository, you may prefer to commit the `lib` directory instead.
 This allows a single git clone operation to obtain all of the files for building your application.
 It also assures consistent building for both local and cloud builds.

-### Github (submodules)
+### GitHub (submodules)

 However, if you have more than one project, this will result in a large number of copies of common files, which is best to avoid.
 Fortunately, git supports [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), which allows a project repository to include a reference to another git repository, along with the version to use.
 Then when the library is cloned, you simply also clone all of the submodules: